suoglu/UART-Tool/README.md

 Software configurations handle how to interpret data and adds some options.
 Currently, implemented options (Bold for default values):

 * Data type: **character**, hexadecimal number, decimal number, binary number
   * Determines how the data is interpreted.
-In character mode everything is displayed and received as their character value.
+In character mode, everything is displayed and received as their character value.
 In numeric modes, data is taken and displayed in chosen base.
 In this mode user can specify bases with `0x`, `0b`, `0o` and `0d`.
 * Safe transmit: **Disabled**
   * In numeric mode, when a non-numeric data entered stop sending.
 * Prefix: **None**